-We've included on your bundle -- and hopefully you've had an opportunity, however brief, to pick up on some of the issues -- there's maybe not large in number but several cases where clinicians operating within the Southern Trust have not carried out an effective preoperative assessment before bringing the patient to theatre.
-The importance of that, first of all -- maybe it is obvious -- could you spell that out for us?

-A. It is critical to perform a preoperative assessment for Patient Safety reasons, number one; for for Patient Safety reasons, number one; for administrative reasons, number two.
-If you bring patients in for surgery either the night before or often these days on the day of surgery, and then you find that you can't operate because they haven't stopped their blood-thinning tablet or they've got some other kind of problem, then you lose a slot on the operating list and the waiting list gets longer and longer.

-The reason I'm not with you today is I've had my knee replaced about five weeks ago, and I had a preoperative assessment there which nowadays you can do remotely, and it was done with a nurse, just to check that it was okay to go ahead and do the operation.
+1 We've included on your bundle and hopefully you've 2 had an opportunity, however brief, to pick up on some 3 of the issues there's maybe not large in number but 4 several cases where clinicians operating within the 5 Southern Trust have not carried out an effective 14:57 6 preoperative assessment before bringing the patient to 7 theatre.
+The importance of that, first of all maybe 8 it is obvious could you spell that out for us?
+9 Α. It is critical to perform a preoperative assessment 10 for Patient Safety reasons, number one; for 14:58 11 administrative reasons, number two.
+If you bring 12 patients in for surgery either the night before or 13 often these days on the day of surgery, and then you 14 find that you can't operate because they haven't 15 stopped their blood-thinning tablet or they've got some 14:58 16 other kind of problem, then you lose a slot on the 17 operating list and the waiting list gets longer and 18 longer.
+19 20 The reason I'm not with you today is I've had my knee 14:58 21 replaced about five weeks ago, and I had a preoperative 22 assessment there which nowadays you can do remotely, 23 and it was done with a nurse, just to check that it was 24 okay to go ahead and do the operation.
+25 14:59 26 If you are dealing in urology with elderly patients and 27 overweight patients, etcetera, diabetic patients, then 28 it's particularly important for Patient Safety reasons 29 that you do that.
+They often have comorbidities,